Chuska Mountains: Reservation

 Much of the range is Navajo Nation Forest; ponderosa pine, spruce, and fir are among the important tree varieties.
-Trees there were cut and transported more than 75 km (about 50 miles) to the east to construct pueblos in Chaco Culture National Historical Park in the San Juan Basin as early as 974 A.D.
+The Ponderosa Pine (Pinus ponderosa), is known variously as the “tree of life,” “world tree”, “rooted tree”, and the “lonesome pine” there were cut and transported more than 75 km (about 50 miles) to the east to construct pueblos in Chaco Culture National Historical Park in the San Juan Basin as early as 974 A.D.
+It is depicted by the National Park Service as a majestic lone pine standing in the west plaza of Pueblo Bonito, Chaco Canyon.
 Following a period of contentious debate, logging in the Chuskas was suspended in 1994.
 There has been discussion among the tribal government about resuming logging at some future time.

 The forests of the Chuska Mountains and of the Defiance Uplift receive higher rainfall than the surrounding lowlands, and these highlands typically receive regular winter snowfall.
 Runoff from snowmelt and seasonal thunderstorms along the crest of the Chuskas generates more than half the surface water of the Navajo Nation.
-Canyons of Canyon de Chelly National Monument were cut by streams with headwaters in the Chuskas.
+Canyons of Canyon de Chelly National Monument were cut by streams with headwaters in the Chuskas.The most significant wildfire recorded in recent history is the Asaayi Lake Fire, which scorched around 15,000 acres over a span of several days in mid-June 2014.
+In contrast to past wildfires, its notable characteristic was the intensity of its impact, with almost one-third of the impacted region undergoing severe fire conditions that led to considerable tree loss.

 The Chuska Mountains are sparsely populated.
-Nearby settlements are small, including Crystal, New Mexico, Lukachukai, Arizona, and Toadlena, New Mexico.
-Trading posts at Crystal and at Two Grey Hills (about 10 km east of Toadlena), are associated with distinctive patterns used in Navajo rugs.
-A paved road, New Mexico Highway 134, crosses the range through Narbona Pass.
+Nearby communities are small, including Crystal, New Mexico and Lukachukai, Arizona.
+The Two Grey Hills Trading Post on the eastern side of the Chuska Mountains was established in 1897 (about 10 km east of Toadlena), features one hundred years of Navajo Textile, associated with distinctive patterns used in Navajo rugs.
+A paved road, New Mexico State Road 134, crosses the range through Narbona Pass.